top of page

 • Adapting to change

-• Task Initiation & planning
+• Task Initiation & Planning

 • Retaining information

-• Emotional regulation & self awareness
+• Emotional Regulation & Self-Awareness

-5. Check in with yourself hourly and rate how dysregulated you feel out of 10…. see if there is a pattern or triggers that you can identify.
+5. Check in with yourself hourly and rate how dysregulated you feel out of 10…. see if there is a pattern or triggers you can identify.

 Being more regulated helps to be able to put into place time management strategies and stay on point and on focus with tasks.
 Here are some ways we can address procrastination and boost our overall productivity, and with patience and time, create habits and routines for ourselves, so here are some things I have done myself to increase my own productivity.